Should you use a metaphor, a simile, or an analogy in your writing?

 Now that we know metaphors can be powerful persuasion tools, let’s make sure everyone is on the same page from a definitional standpoint.

-Let’s take a look at some definitions …
+Let’s take a look at some basic definitions before exploring each one further …

 So, when someone says, “He’s become a shell of a man,” we know not to take this literally, even though it’s stated directly as if this person had actually lost his internal substance.

-In this case, we are made explicitly aware that a comparison is being made due to the use of “like” or “as.”
+In the case of similes, we are made explicitly aware that a comparison is being made due to the use of “like” or “as.”
 (He’s like a shell of a man.)

 For fun, the next time someone corrects you and says, “That’s a simile, not a metaphor,” you can respond by letting them know that a simile is a type of metaphor, just like sarcasm is a type of irony.